tstanislawek/awesome-document-understanding/README.md

 #### PDF processing tools

+1. [pawls](https://github.com/allenai/pawls) - PDF Annotations with Labels and Structure is software that makes it easy to collect a series of annotations associated with a PDF document
 1. [pdfplumber](https://github.com/jsvine/pdfplumber) - Plumb a PDF for detailed information about each text character, rectangle, and line.
 Plus: Table extraction and visual debugging
 1. [Pdfminer.six](https://github.com/pdfminer/pdfminer.six) - Pdfminer.six is a community maintained fork of the original PDFMiner.
 It is a tool for extracting information from PDF documents.
 It focuses on getting and analyzing text data.
 1. [Layout Parser](https://github.com/Layout-Parser/layout-parser) - Layout Parser is a deep learning based tool for document image layout analysis tasks.